-For all paper-based exams, you will need to scan each assignment and mock exam script to a pdf file and email it to ActEdMarking@bpp.com but please read the instructions on the assignment coversheet before completing your assignment.
-For computer-based exams (Subjects CS1-2, CM1-2 and CP2) you will need to submit the relevant files (eg Word or Excel documents) attached to an email.
+For all written exams, you will need to email each assignment and mock exam script as a pdf file to ActEdMarking@bpp.com but please read the instructions on the assignment or mock exam coversheet before completing your assignment or mock exam.
+For R or Excel-based exams (Subjects CS1-2, CM1-2 and CP2) you will need to submit the relevant files (eg Word or Excel documents) attached to an email.
 Please follow the instructions on each assignment or mock carefully.

 Unless you are using a Marking Voucher, any scripts received by ActEd after the deadline date will not be marked.

 It is your responsibility to ensure that your script is sent in good time to reach us.

 To email your script please send it to ActEdMarking@bpp.com.

 If you wish to use this method, you must follow the following guidelines, or your script will not be accepted: